-Garden City Middle School Sun Safety 2016
+Garden City Middle School presentation/education for

 The Mollie Biggane Melanoma Foundation presented its annual Sun Safety Assembly on Wednesday, May 24th, to the Garden City Middle School's sixth grade.
 The program was introduced by Ms. Michelle Ingo glia, sixth grade guidance counselor.
 Ms. Ingoglia reminded the class of their responsibility to share with their family and friends lessons learned in the presentation.
 Jack Biggane, President of the foundation and Mollie's father, told the children that Mollie was also a student and enjoyed her friends and sports at the Middle School and High School.
 Mollie was stricken with melanoma when she was just 20 and a college sophomore.
 Mr. Biggane explained that prevention is necessary and early detection is important to avoid skin cancer.